Multifamily Affordable Housing Decarbonization Toolkit

 Tenant Engagement

-• Use Community-Based Organizations for Tenant Engagement Efforts: Prioritizing tenant engagement in the planning process of building retrofits is essential to ensuring that upgrades are effectively implemented to meet both tenant needs and decarbonization goals.
+• Partnering with Community-Based Organizations for Tenant Engagement Efforts: Prioritizing tenant engagement in the planning process of building retrofits is essential to ensuring that upgrades are effectively implemented to meet both tenant needs and decarbonization goals.
 Engaging community-based organizations (CBOs) in the early stages of the design and retrofit planning process can align tenant expectations and needs with project goals, ultimately fostering more equitable decision-making processes.
 Establishing trust with tenants is a crucial foundation for effective communication and collaboration.
 Working with CBOs that have a strong community reputation could lead to more positive relationships between tenants and owners.
 CBOs can provide support in the following ways:

 • Messaging and Language Access: CBOs can play an active role in supporting owners to ensure that all communication with tenants is clear, inclusive, and accessible.
 For example, CBOs can work with owners to provide communication materials in multiple languages, engage building staff in cultural competency trainings, and facilitate language interpretation services during important tenant interactions.